hn374/Developer-Notes/Java/HeadFirstJava.md

 ## Chapter 13: Using Swing

 Layout Manager objects control the size and location of the widgets in a Java GUI.

+Components are the things you put in a GUI.
+All components are capable of holding other components.

+## Chapter 14: Saving Objects

+Connection streams represent a connection to a source or destination while chain streams can't connect on their own and must be chained to a connection stream.

+It usually takes two streams hooked together to do something useful.
+One to represent the connection, and the other to call methods on.

+When an object is serialized, all the objects it refers to from instance variables are also serialized.

+If you want your class to be serializable, you must implement the Serializable interface.

+Mark a variable as transient if it can't or shouldn't be saved.